Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 tanzu login
 ```

 The Tanzu CLI and the plugins we use interact with the Tanzu Platform Unified Control Plane as a K8s API.
 The the CLI keeps the KUBECONFIG configuration and the contexts to interact with the UCP in `~/.config/tanzu/kube/config`.
-When we use the sub-commands of project, space and clustergroup plugins, we are adjusting the context to point to the right level of the hierarchy of resources in UCP:
+When we run the "use" sub-commands of the project, space and clustergroup plugins, we are adjusting the context to point to the right level of the hierarchy of resources in UCP:
 ```
 Organization
 |